 Step into Narnia and roam the landscapes that inspired J.R.R.
 Tolkien and C.S.
 Lewis, travelling from snow-dusted forests to the rolling plains of Middle-earth in a single day.
 Along the winding paths of the Malvern Hills, they walked together beneath skies that once stirred Elgar’s melodies.
 Local legend whispers of a fog-shrouded gas lamp that sparked Lewis’s vision of Narnia, while the hills themselves are said to have shaped Tolkien’s epic worlds.

-Malvern is the place where C.S.
-Lewis was inspired to write the opening of The Lion, the Witch and the Wardrobe after seeing a gas lamp glowing in the snow outside a Malvern pub.
+Malvern inspired C.S.
+Lewis to write the opening of *The Lion, the Witch and the Wardrobe* after he saw a glowing gas lamp in the snow outside a pub.
 J.R.R.
-Tolkien, a close friend of Lewis, also visited the Malvern Hills in the 1930s, where the landscape is believed to have inspired Middle-earth’s White Mountains.
-Great Malvern has an abundance of Victorian architecture and has been a popular tourist destination since the days of the Victorian Water Cure – the Malvern Spring Water for medicinal purposes attracted the likes of Florence Nightingale and Charles Darwin, and the town has 109 Victorian gas lamps, and its oldest pub is The Unicorn.
+Tolkien also visited the Malvern Hills in the 1930s, which influenced the White Mountains in Middle-earth.
+Great Malvern features 1900s architecture and has attracted tourists since the Victorian era, thanks to its medicinal Malvern Spring Water, which was used by figures like Florence Nightingale and Charles Darwin.
+The town boasts 109 Victorian gas lamps and its oldest pub, The Unicorn.

 There are 32 rooms spread across three cottages, and we chose the best category.
 Ours was in the same building as the restaurant up the stairs and past the Vanity Fair pictures.
 Room one opens up an inviting space with a wardrobe- of course, filled with tea and coffee making facilities and a safe and space to hang one’s clothes.
 There is also a master bedroom and a huge, sweeping window with a patio window that opens out onto Narnia.
 The bathroom had a huge tub set on clawed feet, perfect for an indulgent soak with Bramley amenities.

-We had just enough time to get changed before we headed down to the acclaimed triple AA 1919 Restaurant, led by Head Chef Tom Abbot.
+We had just enough time to get changed before we headed down to the acclaimed triple AA 1919 Restaurant, led by Head Chef Mark Potts.
 The restaurant is named after the year the hotel first opened and has only twelve coveted seats available for dining here three nights a week.
 It feels more like being invited into a private culinary performance than to a restaurant.
-Abbot, who trained in Michelin-starred kitchens brings a wealth of influences to his dishes.

-At 1919, each plate is a story told through seasonal, locally sourced ingredients.
+In 1919, each plate is a story told through seasonal, locally sourced ingredients.
 The chef’s philosophy is simple: start with the best possible product, let it shine, and build around it.
 Weekly chats with local farmers, fishmongers, and butchers dictate what’s featured on the tasting menu.
-“If the quail is exceptional this week, that becomes the starter,” he says.
 This spontaneity ensures continual creativity, guided by quality and seasonality.

 A seven-course tasting menu awaited, accompanied by a wine flight – the banquet costs £95, and the wine flight is an additional £50 per person.
 We started with snacks of smoked eel wrapped in caviar and Granny Smith custard, cheese sable, black fillet, and a beef-filled tart, all exquisitely prepared.

 The next morning, we rose early and opened up the windows to behold Malvern in all its beauty.
 The hotel is set on a hill above the spa town of Malvern, with eight acres of woodland rising behind it.
 This is a place that offers the good stuff – delicious food, deep sleep and dramatic views.
-The hotel is a place with no itinerary, no agenda, and just space to be, and before you leave, you must try the Brasserie’s three-course lunch.
+The hotel is a place with no itinerary, no agenda, and just space to be.
+Before you leave, you must try the Brasserie’s three-course lunch.

 But we were here for the fitness, too, and after breakfast we pulled on our hiking boots, walked in the hills, witnessed the most spectacular sunrise worthy of the Chronicles of Narnia, filled our lungs, and got in our daily steps.
 It was a clear day, and we planned to walk all the way up to the ridge at the hill’s summit.
 From here all is peaceful, and well, if you are looking for a winter soujourn, this is the place to come – where only wellness and mindfulness exist, and the cacophony of the world can be drowned out.